-Precautions like washing your hands regularly, not touching your face, and — this year, wearing a mask — are important to ward off illness.
+Precautions like washing your hands regularly and not touching your face are important to ward off illness.
 And the foods you put on your plate can play an important role.
-Following a healthy, well-balanced diet that prioritizes whole foods over processed ones is one of the best ways to shore up your body’s immune system.
+Following a healthy, well-balanced diet that prioritizes whole foods over processed ones (even snacks!) is one of the best ways to support your body’s immune system.

 In particular, certain snacks “can provide much-needed antioxidants for your body this season,” says Robin Foroutan, RDN, who specializes in integrative and functional nutrition in New York City.
 “The one thing all antioxidants have in common is they quench free radicals, which damage cell components like DNA and proteins, creating an environment where disease can take hold,” she explains.